-We would point out that the flow of information between the Ministery of Public Finance (MPF) and the NSI goes in one direction; INS receives data from Ministery of Public Finance but, conversely, no statistical information is sent to the Ministery of Public Finance.
+We would point out that the flow of information between the Ministry of Public Finance (MPF) and the NSI goes in one direction; INS receives data from Ministry of Public Finance but, conversely, no statistical information is sent to the Ministry of Public Finance.

-As described above, the Intrastat statistical system is based largely on the fiscal data (the VAT and VIES data).
-It is important that the economic operators understand however that this link between the Intrastat system and fiscal system (VAT and VIES data) does not mean that the Intrastat and VAT / VIES data must be identical.
+The Intrastat statistical system is based largely on the fiscal data (the VAT and VIES data).
+It is important that the economic operators understand however that this link between the Intrastat system and fiscal system (VAT and VIES data) does not mean that the Intrastat and VAT/VIES data must be identical.